 Imagine if everyone that lived in your town had a constantly-updated digital copy of local property records.
 Even if the courthouse burned down or a disgruntled employee deleted everything on their local courthouse computer, nothing would be lost.

-Now new technology, called blockchain, makes it possible to sync very large databases across a very large number of encrypted copies.
+Now the blockchain makes it possible to sync very large databases across a very large number of encrypted copies.

 As a result, cryptocurrencies and the underlying blockchain technologies are considered very safe and “immutable”.

 If you’re thinking “I trust the courthouse to have more accurate records than a database hosted by random people”, consider Wikipedia.
 People used to think “I trust Encyclopedia Britannica because it’s their sole professional job to write accurate articles.
 Why would I trust Wikipedia when any random person can write whatever they want?”